 CMPD said no officers were hurt in the shootout.

-Witnesses told Channel 9 two people were in the RedEye Diner together and after that they got into an altercation in the Epicentre, police said.
-That's when they started shooting at each other.
-Responding officers ran to the area and told the men to drop their guns but were fired upon, according to those witnesses, and that's when police shot back.
+Witnesses told Channel 9 two people were in the RedEye Diner together and after, they got into an altercation inside the Epicentre.
+That’s when they started shooting at each other.
+Responding officers ran to the area and told the men to drop their guns but were fired upon, according to those witnesses, and that’s when police shot back.

-Police have not confirmed those witness accounts but the SBI told Channel 9 at least two CMPD officers fired their service weapons.
+Police did not confirm those witness accounts but the State Bureau of Investigations told Channel 9 at least two CMPD officers fired their service weapons.

 "They just started shooting," said witness Dedrick Gamble.
 "When he hit the guy, the police came up behind them and the next thing you know, he was on the ground.
 I think he was running away with the gun when police fired.
 It's crazy, it's madness down here."